If you travel on business, earning airline miles from your hotel stays is an easy way of running up your Avios balance.

 - World of Hyatt

-This is what is left in terms of hotels which offer Virgin Flying Club points but do not offer Avios:
+This is what is left in terms of hotels which offer Virgin Points but do not offer Avios:

-Flying Club Gold members will receive a complimentary breakfast daily and upgrade whilst Silver members will receive a complimentary upgrade, based on availability.
+At participating hotels, Flying Club Gold members will receive a complimentary breakfast daily and an upgrade, subject to availability.
+Silver members will receive a complimentary upgrade, based on availability.

 You will earn 500 points for a 3+ night stay at YOTEL New York.